Automate AI Governance. Red Team. Guard. Zero Trust.

 Risk Calculation: AARS & AIVSS

 AARS (Agentic AI Risk Score): Combines AVE severity, exploit likelihood, and business impact into a single risk metric.
+ZTAI was among its early practitioner adopters and applies AARS in every agentic risk assessment.

 ›Attack vector (prompt, API, data source).